tvghung/monopoly/project-document/ui-ux-overhaul/02_PHASE_2_2_5D_BOARD.md

 - Start derives its scale from tile `0`'s actual usable corner surface and targets `92%` of that width.
 Only the yellow arrow face is vertically scaled `1.20×`; posts, text, orientation and horizontal footprint remain planted in the corner panel.
-House/hotel footprints and `tileAnchors` grow together; levels `1–4` and `5` continue to map to Nhà and Khách Sạn.
+Approved House/Hotel dimensions are preserved and `tileAnchors` remain synchronized with those dimensions; levels `1–4` and `5` continue to map to Nhà and Khách Sạn.
 - House/hotel bodies use the authored neutral facades and shared procedural window grids described in Section 9.
 Roof/crown owner color uses the same canonical display color as the HUD; no individual window/frame mesh is added.